 - Spoon the batter into the prepared doughnut pans (you should get about 10 doughnuts).
-Bake until a wooden pick inserted inside comes out clean or with just a couple crumbs, about 8 to 10 minutes, rotating the trays once halfway through baking.
+Bake until a toothpick inserted inside comes out clean or with just a couple crumbs, about 8 to 10 minutes, rotating the trays once halfway through baking.

-- Once the doughnuts are cool, mix the glaze ingredients together in a shallow bowl.
+- Once the doughnuts are cool, mix together the glaze ingredients.
 Dip the top of each doughnut in the glaze and let it set before serving.